Man arrested in shooting during Albuquerque statue protest

 The Oñate statues have been a source of criticism for decades.

 Oñate, who arrived in present-day New Mexico in 1598, is celebrated as a cultural father figure in communities along the Upper Rio Grande that trace their ancestry to Spanish settlers.
-But he’s also reviled for his brutality.
+But he’s also reviled for his brutality among Native Americans.

-To Native Americans, Oñate is known for having ordered the right feet cut off of 24 captive tribal warriors that was precipitated by the killing of Oñate’s nephew.
-In 1998, someone sawed the right foot off the statue - an incident that weighed in the decision to stash away the statue.

-Luis Peña of Espanola, an artist and computer network engineer, started a public petition last week to remove the statue in Alcalde.
-He said he was heartened to see it taken off display.

 —

 Lee reported from Santa Fe.
 Attanasio reported from Alcalde.
-Associated Press writer Paul Davenport in Phoenix contributed to this report.
+Associated Press writer Paul Davenport in Phoenix and Russell Contreras in Rio Rancho, New Mexico, contributed to this report.

 Attanasio is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.